Use Case

 The Science

-Long drives amplify motion sickness through extended exposure to acceleration, braking, and turns.
+Long drives can bring on motion discomfort through extended exposure to acceleration, braking, and turns.
 Stop-and-go traffic, winding roads, and reading in the car are common triggers.

-For drives over 2 hours, simply replay the 60-second tone at a rest stop to refresh protection.
+For drives over 2 hours, simply replay the 60-second tone at a rest stop.
+The app's countdown timer shows when it's time.

 How Stillwave Helps